Policy last updated

 8. Transfers and cancellations

-This section covers: transferring to another Victorian government school (changing location), transferring to another Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) provider (a withdrawal), student initiated cancellations, Department initiated cancellations, Department initiated suspensions, student behaviour.
+This section covers: transferring to another Victorian government school (changing location), transferring to another Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) provider (a withdrawal), student initiated cancellations, department initiated cancellations, department initiated suspensions, student behaviour.

 Purpose

 Sometimes international students may need to change to another school or cancel their enrolment.
-Schools need to notify DET International Education Division (IED) of these changes as soon as possible to enable strict reporting timeframes required under the Education Services for Overseas Student’s Act 2000 (Cth) (ESOS Act) to be met.
+Schools need to notify DE International Education Division (IED) of these changes as soon as possible to enable strict reporting timeframes required under the Education Services for Overseas Student’s Act 2000 (Cth) (ESOS Act) to be met.

 Important requirements